hugoahus/hugoahus/README.md

 ###  Language Processing

 * 🐢 [Leona](https://github.com/hugoahus/leona): A Leona language translator (lexer & parser) in Java.

+### Web Applications
+* 🛒 [Shopping List](https://github.com/hugoahus/shopping_list): A Shopping list creator developed in PHP, HTML, CSS and JavaScript that interacts with an SQLite database.

+### Data Analysis

+* 🚔 [Swedish police events](https://github.com/hugoahus/swedish-police-events): An application with up to date detailed information about police events in Sweden, and a large database of prevoius events, developed in Go.

 ### Labs
 * 🤖 [Programming paradigms labs](https://github.com/hugoahus/programming_paradigms): Labs from KTH about programming paradigms in multiple programming languages.